GlitchyByte/code-masher/README.md

 # Java Coalescer for CodinGame challenges

-The GlitchyByte CodinGame Java Coalescer, or GBCC for short, is a tool that allows you to code in Java, using multiple class files like a normal app would, when participating in [CodinGame](https://www.codingame.com/) challenges or competitions.
+The Java Coalescer for CodinGame, or JC for short, is a tool that allows you to code in Java, using multiple class files like a normal app would, when participating in [CodinGame](https://www.codingame.com/) challenges or competitions.

 ---